 Horea Avram is Assistant Professor at the Department of Cinema and Media, Faculty of Theatre and Television, Babeş-Bolyai University, Cluj.
 PhD in Art History and Communication Studies at McGill University, Montreal.
 He researches and writes about new media art, representation theory, multimedia performance, technology and visual culture.

 Founder of Plan Zero, an open workshop, a community of creative individuals organized in a makerspace, working together on various projects based on collaboration, innovation, exploration.

 Kurt D’Haeseleer [BE]

 Kurt d ‘Haeseleer is the artistic director of the Werktank, factory for new and old media art.
 The Werktank is a production platform for media art.
 Its main mission is the production and distribution of installation art that explores the relationship between technology and perception.
 D’Haeseleer himself produced several videos and (interactive) video installations, such as “Scripted Emotions’, ‘Fossilization’ and ‘S CKMYP’.

 Daniele Penna alias Takehiko [IT]

 Daniele Penna is a multimedia artist, graphic designer and vj; in the past videomaker photographer and teacher of Audiovisual Art.
 He studied architecture, animation and media comunication.
-He is involved in LPM, Flxer and Avnode projects like LCF.
+He is involved in LPM, Flxer and AVnode.
 Italian translator of Resolume software.
 Admin of vjingit.com the italian vj forum; member of Antica Proietteria, a guild of projecters.